Disability services for children and teenagers: understanding the terminology

-- local, state and Australian government services and programs, which are usually provided free of charge
+- Local, state and Australian government services and programs – these are usually provided free of charge.

-- not-for-profit services and programs, which are mostly funded by government and are free, low cost or partly subsidised
+- Not-for-profit services and programs – these are mostly funded by government and are free, low cost or partly subsidised.

-- private services and programs, which you have to pay for in full unless your child is eligible for financial support.
+- Private services and programs – you have to pay for these in full unless your child is eligible for financial support.

-The people in disability services are generally professionals with qualifications and experience in areas like social work, case management, disability support, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy or occupational therapy.
+The people who work in disability services are generally professionals with qualifications and experience in areas like social work, case management, disability support, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy and occupational therapy.
 They should also be experts in child development.

 What disability services and service providers do

-Children with disability, developmental delay, autism spectrum disorder (ASD) or other additional needs often benefit from a multidisciplinary team of professionals working together.
+Children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs often benefit from a multidisciplinary team of professionals working together.
 This means you might find you’re using services and programs from more than one of these categories.